THE MURROW MENTOR PROGRAM

 The Murrow Mentors are volunteers (and not necessarily Murrow alumni) who offer their time and expertise to help Murrow juniors and seniors prepare to pursue good jobs in communication.
 Participating students are selected and matched to a mentor aligned with their area of specialty and, when possible, who reside in the geographical region desired by the student.

-Each mentor has committed to at least eight one hour meetings, conducted by phone or Skype, with their assigned student.
-The first meeting will occur in November with meetings scheduled through June.
+Each mentor has committed to a minimum of eight one hour meetings per academic year, conducted by phone or Skype, with their assigned student.
+The first meeting should occur within a week of being matched with a student and continue through the student’s remaining terms to graduation.
 The eight meetings are the minimum and mentors and students are encouraged to meet more frequently if their schedules allow.

 With just eight meetings time is limited and mentors and students must make efficient use of their monthly meetings and commit to achieving specific meeting milestones

 - November/December – Student identifies a specific career objective and commits to developing resume tailored to stated objective and to bring resume to the second meeting for mentor review.